skunkiferous/Meta/api/README.md

 Make sure the tests are updated.

-v0.0.5
+v0.1.0
 ======

 DONE:
 =====

+We need some kind of visitor pattern over the Meta-classes

+Add PrimitiveProperty.toDouble

+Add Interfaces for the properties

+Add Property.getAny

+We probably want immutable flags for Properties

+Define a EnumProperty interface, extending the to-be-defined Property interfaces

+An Enum property to be based on byte.

 TODO:
 =====

-Add Interfaces for all the meta-types
+String properties

+String convertible properties (uses Object-Object converter)

+An Enum property to be based on String.

+Array / Collection / Map properties

 We need to detect if a property/method/type/package was "forgotten" at the creation of it's parent.

-Add PrimitiveProperty.getAsDouble

-Define a EnumProperty interface, extending the to-be-defined Property interfaces to allow a Enum property to be based on either byte, char, or String.

-We need some kind of visitor pattern over the Meta-classes

 Type creation should support parameters as well.
 Or should we instead define Constructor objects, like the Properties?
 Constructors